 Even less studied is the staging of historical authenticity through heritage tourism (which includes such things as visits to archaeological sites, sometimes during the excavations) and its links to nationalism.
-It has become clear, for example, that the vast majority of visitors going every year to the Viking Center in York are not doing so in order to learn how life was in the early medieval town, but to obtain visual confirmation for what they already knew from TV shows (such as the very popular series Vikings that ran on History Channel) or from video games.
-12 Not much is known about how archaeology influences such media, but it is equally clear that when playing the Middle Ages, early 21stcentury European use ethnic stereotypes.
+It has become clear, for example, that the vast majority of visitors going every year to the Jorvik Viking Centre in York are not doing so in order to learn how life was in the early medieval town, but to obtain visual confirmation for what they already knew from TV shows (such as the very popular series Vikings that ran on the History Channel) or from video games.
+Not much is known about how archaeology influences such media, but it is equally clear that when playing the Middle Ages, early twenty-first-century Europeans use ethnic stereotypes.
 For example, during the Viking Festival that takes place every year in Wolin (Poland), most Poles identify not with the Vikings, but with the Slavs, while Lithuanian participants play the role of the Curonians (a warlike, Baltic tribe that lived in the early Middle Ages on the Lithuanian coast to the Baltic Sea).
-13 Such ethnic distinctions predicated upon stereotypes are clearly marked in the material culture: the Vikings dress up like Vikings, the Slavs carry Slavic weapons, and Lithuanian women wear jewelry imitating that found in Curonian graves.
-There is plenty of anachronism, as some artifacts are combined, but copy others found on different sites from different chronological levels.
-14 Nonetheless, participants in the Viking Festival in Wolin are far more careful with historical details that Sergiu Nicolaescu, the Romanian director of the movie The Dacians.
+Such ethnic distinctions predicated upon stereotypes are clearly marked in the material culture: the Vikings dress up like Vikings, the Slavs carry Slavic weapons, and Lithuanian women wear jewelry imitating that found in Curonian graves.
+There are plenty of anachronisms, as some artifacts are combined, but copy others found on different sites and at different chronological levels.
+Nonetheless, participants in